 - compensation for all lost earnings which are a result of not being able to return to work while recovering or receiving treatment.
 If the injuries are likely to take many years to resolve and a return to work is impossible or under reduced capacity, this must also be taken into consideration.

 Typical non-economic damages are harder to quantify.
 These are payments that your attorney should be able to help you calculate.
 They are often based on previous claims for similar circumstances.
 The main non-economic damages are for “pain and suffering.”
 If the accident happened due to serious negligence, then your attorney may also make a case for punitive damages.

-Personal injury claims against a body like the LA Metro must be filed within a narrow time frame.
+Personal injury claims against a body must be filed within a narrow time frame.
 A notice of claim is filed first which provides the Metro’s insurers with all the information about the accident, when it occurred, what injuries were involved and why you think the bus driver, or the Metro itself, were to blame.
-In California, you have six months to file a notice of claim against any government entity, including the LA Metro.
+In some states, you have six months to file a notice of claim against any government entity, including public transit.

 Most plaintiffs go on to file a personal injury claim.
 You must provide evidence of fault and documentation of the damages claimed, e.g. doctor’s report and medical bills.
 A successful claim does depend on proof of liability.
 Supporting evidence of fault may include witness statements, photographic evidence, and a police report compiled at the crash scene.